 Stations with a wide variety of Indian flavors are found alongside the back of the restaurant.
 From favorites like the paneer tikka masala, a fresh goat cheese cooked in the creamy tikka masala sauce to classics like tandoori chicken, you will eagerly savor the rich flavors.

 The food at Mint Indian Bistro is surprisingly fresh and very flavorful.
 The diversity of dishes from India will appeal to all tastes.
-Don’t forgo this unique buffet experience which is only about a 15 minute ride away from the Las Vegas Strip.
+Don’t forgo this affordable unique buffet experience which is only about a 15-minute ride away from the Las Vegas Strip.

 The food scene in Las Vegas is going through a transformation.
 While you’ll find restaurants from celebrity chefs like Joël Robuchon, Guy Savoy, Jose Andres, Gordon Ramsay, Thomas Keller and more, there is a quiet revolution taking place.

 A new restaurant scene is burgeoning right off the Las Vegas Strip.
-You’ll find many of the best moderately priced restaurants in downtown Las Vegas, Chinatown and on the westside in neighborhoods like Summerlin.
+You’ll find many of the best moderately priced restaurants in downtown Las Vegas, Chinatown, and Mountain View Road as well as on the westside, in neighborhoods like Summerlin.